guillaumegilles/introduction-business-statistics/README.md

 - [ ] Embedded shiny app into a webpage pour faire les QCM

-# Average or mean ?

-The words "[[statistical-mean]]" and "average" are often used interchangeably.
-The substitution of one word for the other is common practice.
-The technical term is `arithmetic mean`, and "average" is technically a center location.
-However, in practice among non-statisticians, "average" is commonly accepted for `arithmetic mean`.

 ## The purpose of a descriptive model is to describe or illustrate characteristics of some data